AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ## 2. Self Feedback
 ### 2.1 Proejct Output

-Our team believed our team performance is good so far.
+Our team thought our project output is good so far.

+In the next stage, we will start to communicate with client and finish the function anlaysis and finish the first version of design.

 ### 2.2 Decision Log

 Our team believe the each deicsion making process is recorded in details, including  the date, ﬁnal decision and action item.
 In the next phase, as we select the best design after ideas generation.

 One thing we could improve is we can involve more audiences in the decision-making process.

+Another thing we could do is we need to  look at the relevant standards and material speciﬁcations to support the decision on determine the material used to build the plant.

 ### 2.3.
 Communication